tfh0007/Git-Hub-Manager/How To Use.md

-To Use this script follow the three steps below.
+To Use this script follow the two steps below.

 1. Clone this repository.
 3. Run file "Git-Hub-Manager" in terminal with one parameter or two (First parameter required).